- Before you apply for a job

 At its best: A career where you can really do what you love and let your creative juices flow.
 Plenty of opportunities to try out new ideas and develop your own style which you can be famous for.

 At its worst: Long hours and lack of creative freedom as you are dictated designs from those ‘on high’.
-Working to a check list rather than an a more open brief.
+Working to a checklist rather than a more open brief.